sinsunsan/sinsunsan.github.io/about.md

 If you are interested to work with me, here is my updated [Web developer Resume](http://bit.ly/slucas-web).

+I was born in 1977, the year challenger prone was launched to space and the beginning of the generation called [XENNIAL](http://didyouknowfacts.com/theres-now-a-name-for-the-micro-generation-born-between-1977-1983/).

+Xennials generation group people :

+* born between 1977 - 1983 (or when the original Star Wars trilogy was released)
+* that experienced an analogue childhood and a digital adulthood
+* that possess both Gen X cyncism and Millenial optimism

 ## My story with code

 ### 2017-... : NOW Period (Angular 2 & more)